-Course #: 242800 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: None Grade Level (s): 9-12
+Course #: 242800 Length of time/Credits: 1 Year/10 Credits Prerequisite: None

 Description: Students will learn about the indigenous peoples of Mexico and Central America, significant events from the history of Mexico, and the unique experiences of Mexican Americans in the United States.
 This course is open to students of any background who wishes to learn more about the Mexican American heritage.